 - 6. The FCA Board appoints Panel members, with HM Treasury's approval required for the appointment or dismissal of the Chair. - 7.
-The FCA is required to appoint persons to the Panel to represent the interests of authorised persons, persons who issue financial instruments, sponsors, recognised investment exchanges, and primary information providers, as it considers appropriate.
-It may also appoint such other persons as it considers appropriate. - 8.
-Members are not appointed as representatives of any individual firm, but are expected to contribute to the Panel from the perspective of the sector in which they are working.
+The FCA is required to appoint to the Panel such persons representing authorised persons and recognised investment exchanges as it considers appropriate.
+It may also appoint such other persons as it considers appropriate.

+8. Members are not appointed as representatives of any individual firm, but are expected to contribute to the Panel from the perspective of the sector in which they are working.
 Members will be appointed for a three year term, and will normally serve a maximum of two three-year terms.
-Membership should provide the Panel with senior level input covering the major sectors regulated by the FCA, and of relevance to the FCA Markets Practitioner Panel's remit. - 9.
-The Chair of the Panel (or a nominated representative) will also be appointed as an ex officio member of the FCA Practitioner Panel, to facilitate appropriate liaison between the FCA Practitioner Panel and FCA Markets Practitioner Panel. - 10.
-A member of the FCA Smaller Business Practitioner Panel may be nominated to sit on the FCA Markets Practitioner Panel, to facilitate appropriate liaison between the FCA Markets Practitioner Panel and FCA Smaller Business Practitioner Panel. - 11.
-The Chairman or other member of the FCA's Listing Authority Advisory Panel (LAAP) may be nominated as a member of the FCA Markets Practitioner Panel to facilitate appropriate liaison between the two Panels.
+Membership should provide the Panel with senior level input covering the major sectors regulated by the FCA.